AmanKadam-16/Internship_Notes/README.md

 # Code _ RED
-## " Why Have Intellience When One can Have Artificial Intelligence ! "
+## " Why Have Intelligence When One can Have Artificial Intelligence ! "